 - Cut a length of bias tape and bind this seam allowance using the same method as for the back seam of the body of the case.
 We continued to use our Janome AcuFeed™ Flex foot; you could also continue to use a Zipper foot.

 - Repeat to insert the top panel into the top open end of the tube.

 - Don’t forget to open up the zipper about half way before you clip the layers in place and stitch.

 NOTE: If you are new to inserting a flat circle into a tube, we have a great step-by-step tutorial that explains the basic method and a variety of options.

-- After binding the top seam allowance, turn the pretty case right side out through the open zipper.
+- Bind the top seam allowance in the same manner as you did the bottom seam, then turn the pretty case right side out through the open zipper.

 Project Design: Alicia Thommas

 Sample Creation and Instructional Outline: Debbie Guild

 *Sew4Home reserves the right to restrict comments that don’t relate to the article, contain profanity, personal attacks or promote personal or other business.
 When commenting, your name will display but your email will not.

 I just finished this. a big challenge for me — thank you for having so many pictures and explaining it all. not my best sewing, but the bias hides a lot!
 It’s actually pretty big — not sure it will fit in a suitcase!
 I’ll take photos and post on your Facebook page.
 I’ve worked with laminate, but normally, just for the inside.
 The double laminate was definitely an added sewing lesson!
 I love all your projects!